kiwitcms/kiwitcms.github.io/content/2024-10-16-managed-hosting-explained.markdown

 container image.

-**Load balanced deployment:** running the Kiwi TCMS application in a load balanced environment for customers with high performance requirements.
+**Distributed deployment:** running the Kiwi TCMS application across multiple regions, e.g. Europe, US, Asia, for customers with a global workforce and high performance requirements.

 **Access to monitoring tools:** we're exploring how to securely provide access